dchristian3188/dchristian3188.github.io/_drafts/Exploring PowerShell 6 - SpeedFreaks.md

 We'll also be running this same script in both version 5 and 6 to get some good comparison data.
 First off, let's meet our filtering contenders.

-* Where-Object -Filter Script - the standard filter command that's been with us since version 1
+* Where-Object - the standard filter command that's been with us since version 1
 * Simplified Where - The friendly where syntax introduced in PowerShell 3
 * .Where - This method was first introduced in PowerShell 4 to filter collections
 * The filter keyword - Often overlooked, hardly used and with us since version 1